stlab/adobe_source_libraries/readme.md

 There are multiple ways of building the Adobe Source Libraries.

 ## `configure && build`
 From a UNIX terminal you should be able to execute `./configure.sh` and `./build.sh`, which should download all the necessary dependencies (Boost and double-conversion) and begin building.
-(This is the method employed by Travis CI for build validation.)

 ## CMake